keneanung/GMCPAdditions/README.md

 #### IRE.Target.Set ####

-- Used to set the server side variable `&tar` and request target information about the target.
+- Used to set the server side variable `&tar` and request target information.
 - The body is a string containing the ID of the target.
 - Example: `IRE.Target.Set "12345"`